shubhisharmampgs-1234/Heart-Disease-Prediction/README.md

 📈 Model Evaluation

-Models were evaluated using:

-Accuracy Score
-Confusion Matrix
-Precision & Recall
+The models were evaluated using multiple performance metrics to ensure reliable comparison:

+- Accuracy Score: Measures overall correctness of predictions
+- Confusion Matrix: Shows correct vs incorrect classifications
+- Precision: Measures correctness of positive predictions
+- Recall: Measures ability to detect actual positive cases

+This multi-metric evaluation ensures that the model is not only accurate but also reliable for medical prediction scenarios where false negatives are critical.

+📊 Results Summary

+All models were compared based on accuracy:

+- Logistic Regression: Baseline performance
+- Decision Tree: Good but prone to overfitting
+- KNN: Moderate performance
+- Random Forest: Best performing model

+Final selected model: Random Forest Classifier

 🏆 Best Model

-The Random Forest Classifier performed best among all models and was selected as the final model for prediction.
+After comparing all models, the Random Forest Classifier was selected as the final model due to its superior performance and stability.

+Reasons for selection:
+- Higher accuracy compared to other models
+- Better handling of non-linear relationships
+- Reduced overfitting due to ensemble learning
+- More robust predictions on unseen data

+This makes it suitable for real-world medical prediction tasks where reliability is crucial.

 Saved Model: